crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 problems.
 Also as a metal model it is easier, as it is easy to imagine swapping out subtrees, expanding or collapsing nodes etc.

-## Phisol - Phi System Object Language
+## Soml - Salama Object Machine Language

 ### Typed

-Quite a while before cristalizing into the idea of a new language, i already saw the need for a type system.
+Quite a while before crystallizing into the idea of a new language, i already saw the need for a type system.
 Off course, and this dates back to the first memory layouts.
 But i mean the need for a *strong typing* system, or maybe it's even clearer to call it compile time typing.
 The type that c and c++ have.
 It is essential (mentally, this is off course all for the programmer, not the computer)